Haga clic aquí para ver el video on Español.

 - Adapt your commute time to off-peak periods if you can.

-- As safety is a shared responsibility, riders are expected to wear a face covering at stations and on board trains.
+- As safety is a shared responsibility, riders are required to wear a face covering at stations and on board trains.
 We are all in this together so if you forget to bring one, the conductor will provide one for you.

 - Please stay at least six feet apart from others whenever possible.